Elena Rzhevskaya

 Elena Moiseevna Rzhevskaya (Russian: Еле́на Моисе́евна Рже́вская, born Elena Kagan; 27 October 1919 – 25 April 2017) was a writer and former Soviet war interpreter.
 In April and May, 1945, she participated in the Battle of Berlin.
 According to her memoirs, called in English Memories of a War-time Interpreter, she was a member of the Soviet unit searching for Adolf Hitler in the ruins of the Reich Chancellery.
-Hitler's corpse was, according to her own words, found by soldier Ivan Churakov on 4 May 1945.
+Hitler's charred remains were, according to her own words, found by soldier Ivan Churakov on 4 May 1945.
 Four days later, on 8 May, Colonel Vassily Gorbushin gave her a small box that contained Hitler's dental remains.
 During the identification of the corpse, the Soviet team worked in top-secret conditions.
 Rzhevskaya and Gorbushin managed to find in Berlin, Käthe Heusermann, an assistant of Hugo Blaschke, Hitler's personal dentist.
 Heusermann confirmed the identity of the Nazi leader.
 The information was, however, suppressed by Joseph Stalin, who later ordered the facts not to be publicized.
 She was a recipient of the Andrei Sakharov Prize for Writer's Civic Courage.